 Benzoyl peroxide.
 A variety of compounds are available over the counter.
 Your doctor may recommend a compound that’s available only with a prescription.
 Treatment of moderate acne usually starts with a 5 percent solution.

 Antibiotics.
 Your doctor may recommend minocycline and doxycycline to treat bacteria associated with acne.
-Antibiotic therapy is less popular than it was in the past due to a growing concern about antibiotic resistance.

 Systemic drugs derived from vitamin A. Tretinoin by mouth is reserved for severe cases of cystic acne.
 It is effective, but linked to serious side effects, including the risk of birth defects.